East Asian Language and Literature (EALL)

 Study of the early history of the formation and development of Daoism, its growth into an institutionalized religious organization in China, and its role in the religious and philosophical history of Japan and Korea.
-Same as REL 3831.
+Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
+(Same as REL 3831).

 EALL 3832.
 Myth, Ritual, and Popular Religion in China.
 3 Credits.